swfans/syndwarsfx-gfx/README.md

 Here are specific commands required to build the gfx on Ubuntu linux.

-Download the `swars-gfx` source release, and extract it somewhere.
+Download the `syndwarsfx-gfx` source release, and extract it somewhere.

-Also download latest release of the [pngpal2raw](https://github.com/swfans/pngpal2raw/releases/), and extract the binary into `bin` sub-folder of the place with `swars-gfx`.
+Also download latest release of the [pngpal2raw](https://github.com/swfans/pngpal2raw/releases/), and extract the binary into `bin` sub-folder of the place with `syndwarsfx-gfx`.
-If you've downloaded the `.zip` to `swars-sfx` folder, you can just go there and run:
+If you've downloaded the `.zip` to `syndwarsfx-sfx` folder, you can just go there and run:

 ```
 unzip -j -d ./bin/ pngpal2raw-*-ubuntu.zip
 ```

-Being still in the `swars-gfx` folder, generate build scripts from templates using
+Being still in the `syndwarsfx-gfx` folder, generate build scripts from templates using
 autotools:

 ```